MBI-Div-B/sardana-KepcoMotorControllerSerialGPIB/Readme.md

 ```

 ## Serial-to-GPIB adapter
 The Sardana controller does not allow to configure parameters specific to the GPIB protocol.
-This has to be done before in the respective Serial-to-GPIB adapter, which usually allow to set the GPIB address and other parameters via serial control strings or the a configuration utility provided by the manufacturer.
+This has to be done before in the respective Serial-to-GPIB adapters, which usually allow to set its own GPIB address as well the address it will talk to, as well as other parameters via specific control strings or via a configuration utility provided by the manufacturer.
 Don't forget to save the parameters in the adapters non-volatile memory.

 ## Sardana Configuration
 The ```KepcoMotorControllerSerialGPIB``` Class requires to set the following properties: